 [AFTER CHEF INTERACTION]: "It was lovely to connect you.
 Is there anything else I can get for you?" ```

-Consistency really starts before the first guest even walks through the door.
-A well-prepared team is a confident team, simple as that.
-I've found that a structured pre-shift briefing gets everyone on the same page, from the restaurant staff to the bar team.
-It sets the mood for service, covers all the important stuff, and helps everyone feel ready to deliver friendly, knowledgeable service.
-It’s about making sure your whole venue just works.
+Look, consistency in service kicks off long before the first guest even walks through the door.
+A team that's prepared is a team that feels confident.
+A good, structured pre-shift briefing just gets everyone on the same page – front-of-house, bar staff, everyone.
+It sets the right tone, covers all the important stuff, and helps people give friendly, knowledgeable service.
+Honestly, it's what makes the whole place tick.

 #### Template 3: Daily Pre-Shift Briefing Checklist

-How to use it: The shift manager or team leader should use this template at the start of every service.
-It makes everything clear, helps you head off problems before they start, and makes sure everyone knows their role and what’s most important for the day.
-This really helps everyone stay calm and collected, even when things get hectic.
+How to use it: Your shift manager or team leader should run through this at the start of every service.
+It keeps everything clear, heads off problems early, and makes sure everyone knows their role.
+This helps the team stay calm even when it gets hectic.

 ``` Date: [Date] Shift: [Lunch/Dinner/Weekend Brunch] Manager/Lead: [Manager's Name]